aldosolorzano/datomic-by-example-blog/posts/open-street-map.md

-Title: Optimize Datomic by using partitions: Use Geolocation as and Example
+Title: Optimize Datomic with Partitions: Use Geolocation as and Example
 Date: 2025-03-19
 Tags: datomic, clojure